visgl/deck.gl/docs/layers/column-layer.md

 * If a number is provided, it is used as the elevation for all objects.
 * If a function is provided, it is called on each object to retrieve its elevation.

-## Sub Layers

-The PolygonLayer renders the following sublayers:

-* `filled` - Renders the surface of all polygons.
-Only rendered if `filled:true`.
-* `stroked` - Renders the outline of all polygons.

 ## Source

 [modules/layers/src/column-layer](https://github.com/uber/deck.gl/tree/master/modules/layers/src/column-layer)